Fleckism/SecurityPlus/SecurityPlus/9B Secure Switching and Routing.md

 1.4 Given a scenario, analyze potential indicators associated with network attacks
 #Ops
-3.1 Given a scenario, #implement secure protocols (Routing and switching only)
+3.1 Given a scenario, #Implementation  secure protocols (Routing and switching only)

 3.3 Given a scenario, implement secure network designs
 #A_D